scorpido74/azure-docs.nl-nl/articles/azure-monitor/app/live-stream.md

 </Add>

 ```
-Of in code, stel het in op de QuickPulseTelemetryModule:
+Of in code, stelt u deze in op de QuickPulseTelemetryModule:

 ```csharp
 using Microsoft.ApplicationInsights.Extensibility.PerfCounterCollector.QuickPulse;